 With the 2017 Autumn Council, many folks had reason to review our organizational history to understand just what organization and authority is supposed to look like in our church.
 A very readable and fairly brief book on the subject was written by Adventist historian George Knight: Organizing to Beat the Devil: The Development of Adventist Church Structure, of the Adventist heritage series.
 (Available only in Paperback.)

 Seeing a crisis in the making, Knight also published Adventist Authority wars, Ordination and the Roman Catholic Temptation in early September 2017.
 (This is available in paperback as well as Kindle versions.
 So if you got here from Canada, the US, or Great Britain, you can download this immediately.
-Many other countries can also download directly from the US Store.)
+Many other countries can also download directly from the US Store through the same link.)

 In Adventist Authority wars, Ordination and the Roman Catholic Temptation Knight deals with a good bit of Adventist history in his very readable style.
 He proposes that other current contentious issues in our church are but symptoms and that the real issue is the push towards a hierarchical form of governance, with each level of governance having authority over the “lower” level, much as is practiced by the Roman Catholic Church.

 By contrast, Jesus said, “It shall not be so among you.”
 (Matthew 20:25-27) He taught us that we are to serve one another, not rule over each other.
 Consequently the organization of the Adventist church was originally designed to be non-hierarchical, with churches voluntarily associating in conferences, which voluntarily associated in unions, with the General Conference facilitating this association.
 The authority was to rest in the local church body, with the vote of members subject to the Holy Spirit expressing the mind of the Spirit.
 In other words, our organization was designed to the Spirit-led.